Best Places to Go in Montana for Nature, Skiing, City Life & Much More!

 Many of the rocks look precariously stacked on top of each other.
 That combined with the barren surroundings, give the badlands an almost otherworldly appearance in parts.

-For some of the most scenic views of Montana’s badlands, head to Makoshika State Park off of Interstate 94 in Glendive.
+For some of the most scenic views of Montana’s badlands, head to Makoshika State Park off of Interstate 94 near Glendive.
+While you’re there, also make sure to check out the fun dinosaur museums in the town and park.
+Some of the world’s most incredible dinosaur fossils are from this area.

 Read More: The Ultimate Glendive Travel Guide

-Love watersports and gazing at serene water framed by gorgeous vistas?
+Love water sports or gazing at serene water framed by gorgeous vistas?
 Montana is definitely the place for you then.
-Here are our favorite spots to go to for some water fun.
+Usually known for its mountains, Montana also has incredible water features, from glistening alpine lakes to rushing river wonders.
+Next up are our favorite outdoor spots to visit in Montana for some water fun.

 Bighorn Canyon is easily one of Montana’s best hidden gems.
 This massive water reservoir is home to some of the most mesmerizing boating around.

 The Yellowtail Dam created this massive canyon.
-The sheer size of the red-tinged cliffs that surround you as your boat or pontoon slices through the calm water is memorably impressive.
+The sheer size of the red-tinged cliffs that surround you as your boat or pontoon slices through the calm water is awe-inspiring.

 You can easily find parts of Bighorn Canyon that you’ll have pretty much all to yourself.
 Waterski on calm water without worrying about wakes from other boats, or just relax on your pontoon and enjoy the peace and quiet.